lkq1220/paper-note/the-note-of-doctoral-thesisdesign-and-development-of-wireless-underground-sensor-networks-for-pipeline-monitoring.md

  - Multi sensor underground wireless sensor network （多传感器地下无线传感网络）

 #####2.3.1 Acoustic based methods
 The frequency and magnitude of these signals depend on pipe pressure, leak diameter and type of fluid inside the pipe.
-These signals are detected by hydrophones or accelerometers placed at fixed location along the pipe.
+These signals are detected by hydrophones(水诊器) or accelerometers（加速度计） placed at fixed location along the pipe.The location of the leak can then be calculated by cross-correlation methods applied on the signals measured by sensors at different locations.

 #### 2.4 Wireless underground sensor networks for pipeline monitoring